-Despite its tough Wall Street image trainees note that within the firm there is “good mentoring” and “a sense of camaraderie.”
-One insider adds: “It is expected for trainees to talk to everyone in their team.”
-These teams consist of associates and partners, and are said to be less hierarchical than many global law firms.
+Despite its tough Wall Street image, trainees note that within the firm there is “good mentoring” and “a sense of camaraderie”.
+One insider reports: “It is expected for trainees to talk to everyone in their team.”
+These teams consist of associates and partners, and are said to be less hierarchical than many global law firms, though their approachability is still variable.
+“There’s a real effort by everyone senior to attend events and it really never feels like there is any hierarchical relationship,” one junior told Legal Cheek.
 Trainees must complete one transaction and one litigation seat in their first year.
 Although this appears restrictive such requirements allow them to gain an understanding of the firm in two essential contexts.

 Working hours at Skadden are what you would expect — intense.
 Trainees and junior lawyers regularly put in 12-hour days, although improved working from home policies are understood to have taken the edge off things, while one trainee reports that the work/life balance is “better than I expected!”
 This, however, depends on the department: “Work can be very all consuming, equally I have experienced many quiet periods too, so quite cyclical in general.”